 Call me a child of the eighties.
-Generation X is the best.
+What was it like growing up in Generation X?
+The 70’s and 80s were the best video game era of all time.
 Use the buttons below to relive the greatest decade of all time, the 1980s

 Television was transformed in the 1980s.
 With the advent of cable, the three major networks — ABC, CBS and NBC — lost their monopoly on what Americans viewed in their living rooms.
 In the late Seventies, Time Inc.’s Home Box Office became available.
 In 1980, Ted Turner unveiled the Cable News Network (CNN).
 Media baron Rupert Murdoch paid a billion dollars for Twentieth Century Fox and, with Barry Diller, created TV’s fourth network, Fox.

 The decade was the golden age for primetime soap operas — Dallas, Dynasty, Falcon Crest, andKnots Landing all had their legions of faithful viewers.
 New life was breathed into the sitcom, with hit series like The Cosby Show, Cheers, Family Ties and the irreverent Married. . .With Children.The animated sitcom The Simpsons debuted in 1989, though Bart Simpson had previously made appearances on Fox’s The Tracey Ullman Show.
 Top crime dramas like Magnum P.I. and Hill Street Blues enjoyed long runs in the 80s, while the innovative Miami Vice had a significant impact on television imagery.
 Programs like thirtysomething and Moonlighting appealed to the yuppie crowd.
 TV talk shows hosted by the likes of Geraldo Rivera and David Letterman became more provocative and occasionally outrageous.